gordenbrown51/Tor-Messenger-user.js/README.md

 How can I help?
 -------------------

-* Ensure you looked at the Tor bugreport tracker first before you report anything, maybe it's already on the todo or known.
+* Ensure you looked at the Tor bug-report tracker first before you report anything, maybe it's already on the to-do or known.
 * Ensure you looked at my [issue tracker](https://github.com/CHEF-KOCH/Tor-Messenger-user.js/issues) and used the search to not avoid duplicate questions.
-* There will be no wiki, so the Readme.md is our ground for questions/answers.
+* There will be no Wiki, so the Readme.md is our ground for questions/answers.
 If something is missing open an ticket/pull and I will look at it for sure.
 * Ensure you use the very latest Tor Messenger and you compared the prefs.js with the modded one.
 * If you request for a about:config change, please provide a link for reference, do not just create a pull request with the change without any discussion ground.
 So minimum an explanation or link is necessary.
 * The rest is up to you, feel free to contribute! :)